CharlesCreativeContent/pokedex-inngest-deepgram/README.md

 - Open [http://localhost:3000](http://localhost:3000)
 - Interact with the Pokédex:
-  - 🎙 Speak a Pokémon’s name or question (uses Deepgram for voice recognition)
+  - 🎙 Enter pokemon name or #ID
-  - 💬 Type in a question about a Pokémon
 - 📡 The app uses:
-  - Deepgram to transcribe voice
+  - Inngest to coordinate the workflow
   - OpenAI to generate responses
-  - Inngest to coordinate the workflow
+  - Deepgram to generate voice
 - 🧪 Watch events and functions update live in the Inngest Dev UI

 ---